liuhongyao99cs/ano-00/README.md

 # WiKV
+Welcome to WiKV, which overlaps the wireless KV progressive streaming with pacing token decoding to reduce the TTFT and latency in longtext serving.

-### Demo: Summary of long gov report
+### Demo-gif: Summary of long gov report
 ![](https://github.com/liuhongyao99cs/WiKV/blob/main/WiKV_report.gif)

 ### Demo video:
 https://github.com/user-attachments/assets/a1a69974-fff9-4551-bce6-077e7b70009e

-# Install WiKV in RTX 5080 LAPTOP with Linux x86-64
+# Install WiKV (RTX 5080 + Ubuntu 24.04)

 ### First, create an virtual env with the dependencies in the folder
 0. cd ~/WiKV